Agreement on the general terms and conditions

 These terms and conditions are subject to change.
 When these Terms and Conditions change, the new version will be posted on the national website.
 On every new appointment booking (without Doctena account), the patient is requested to accept the latest general conditions.

-The patient declares on his honor that the information he provides, whether it is information relating to his personal identity or others, are real and sincere.
+The patient declares on his honour that the information he provides, whether it is information relating to his personal identity or others, are real and sincere.
 The patient is informed that the use of a false identity and the dissemination of false information may give rise to civil and/or criminal prosecution.

 The use of Doctena services is strictly reserved for adults.
 Minors cannot send a request for consultation to a practitioner via Doctena services or and will only be able to submit a request for consultation via his/her legal guardian through the Doctena services.
 In the event that a minor uses a service without the consent of his legal guardian, Doctena disclaims all liability.

-The service offered by Doctena allows patients to find a practitioner, to have access to the consultation hours of the registered practitioner, to ask the practitioner for an appointment in their office for medical purposes, to get confirmations of appointments, to be reminded of upcoming appointments and last-minute availabilities, to evaluate the quality of the service and to store medical information regarding the patient’s request while giving the practitioner the possibility to manage and organize his agenda and follow-up services and to provide feedback on appointments.
+The service offered by Doctena allows patients to find a practitioner, to have access to the consultation hours of the registered practitioner, to ask the practitioner for an appointment in their office for medical purposes, to conduct video consultations, to get confirmations of appointments, to be reminded of upcoming appointments and last-minute availabilities, to evaluate the quality of the service and to store medical information regarding the patient’s request while giving the practitioner the possibility to manage and organize his agenda and follow-up services and to provide feedback on appointments.
 To avoid that practitioners receive invalid bookings, our service may use the provided mobile number and/or email address to verify the patient is who he/she claims to be.